sodonnel/ozone-site/docs/03-core-concepts/02-replication/05-replication-manager.md

 Defaults are given in brackets after the parameter.

-* `hdds.scm.replication.Datanode.replication.limit`  - (20) Total number of replication commands that can be queued on a Datanode.
+* `hdds.scm.replication.datanode.replication.limit`  - (20) Total number of replication commands that can be queued on a Datanode.
 The limit is made up of number_of_replication_commands + reconstruction_weight * number_of_reconstruction_commands
-* `hdds.scm.replication.Datanode.reconstruction.weight` - (3) The weight to apply to multiple reconstruction commands before adding to the Datanode.replication.limit.
+* `hdds.scm.replication.datanode.reconstruction.weight` - (3) The weight to apply to multiple reconstruction commands before adding to the Datanode.replication.limit.
-* `hdds.scm.replication.Datanode.delete.container.limit` - (40) The total number of delete container commands to queue on a given Datanode.
+* `hdds.scm.replication.datanode.delete.container.limit` - (40) The total number of delete container commands to queue on a given Datanode.
 * `hdds.scm.replication.inflight.limit.factor` - (0.75) The overall replication task limit on a cluster is the number of healthy nodes, times the Datanode.replication.limit.
 This factor, which should be between zero and 1, scales that limit down to reduce the overall number of replicas pending creation on the cluster.
 A setting of zero disables global limit checking.
 A setting of 1 effectively disables it, by making the limit equal to the above equation.
 However if there are many decommissioning nodes on the cluster, the decommission nodes will have a higher than normal limit, so the setting of 1 may still provide some limit in extreme circumstances.
-* `hdds.Datanode.replication.outofservice.limit.factor` - (2.0) When a Datanode is decommissioning its replication thread pool (hdds.Datanode.replication.streams.limit (10)) is multiplied by this factor to allocate more threads for replication .
+* `hdds.datanode.replication.outofservice.limit.factor` - (2.0) When a Datanode is decommissioning its replication thread pool (`hdds.datanode.replication.streams.limit (10)`) is multiplied by this factor to allocate more threads for replication .
 On SCM, the limit for any Datanode which is not IN_SERVICE (ie decommission or maintenance) is also increased by the same factor.
 This allows the node to dedicate more resources to replication as it will not be used to writes and will be reduced in priority for reads.
 * `hdds.scm.replication.event.timeout` - (300 seconds) The amount of time SCM allows for a task scheduled on a Datanode to complete.
 After this duration, the Datanode will discard the command and SCM will assume it has been lost and schedule another if still relevant.

 ## Future Ideas